-The work to be done for the platform is divided into four action lines, which are described in more detail in Cucchiarini & D' Halleweyn (2002).
-In the present paper, action lines B and C are further outlined.
-The aims of action line B are to define a set of basic HLT resources for Dutch that should be available for both academia and industry, the so-called BLARK (Basic LAnguage Resources Kit), and to carry out a survey to determine what is needed to complete this BLARK and what costs are associated with the development of the materials needed.
-These efforts should result in a priority list with cost estimates, which can serve as a policy guideline.
-Action line C is aimed at drawing up a set of standards and criteria for the evaluation of the basic materials contained in the BLARK and for the assessment of project results.
-Obviously, the work done in action lines B and C is closely related, for determining whether materials are available cannot be done without a quality evaluation.
+The work to be done for the platform was divided into four action lines, which are described in more detail in Cucchiarini & D'Halleweyn (2002).
+Briefly, action line A concerned the creation of a 'market place' to encourage cooperation between academia, industry, and policy makers, and to stimulate awareness of and publicity for results of research.
+The last action line, action line D, concerned the development of a blueprint for the efficient organization of the management, distribution, and maintenance of language resources developed with public funding.
+In the present paper, results achieved in the remaining action lines B and C are further outlined.
+The aims of action line B were to define a set of basic HLT resources for Dutch that should be available for both academia and industry, the so-called BLARK (Basic LAnguage Resources Kit)2, and to carry out a survey to determine what is needed to complete this BLARK and what costs are associated with the development of the materials needed.
+These efforts had to result in a priority list with cost estimates, which could then serve as a policy guideline.
+Action line C was aimed at drawing up a set of standards and criteria for the evaluation of the basic materials contained in the BLARK and for the assessment of project results.
+Obviously, the work done in action lines B and C was closely related, for determining whether materials are available cannot be done without a quality evaluation.
 For that reason, action lines B and C have been carried out in an integrated way.

-The project was co-ordinated by a steering committee consisting of ten people that have expertise in different aspects of the HLT field.
+The project was co-ordinated by a steering committee consisting of ten people with expertise in different aspects of the HLT field.
 The steering committee appointed four field researchers to carry out the survey.

 The present paper describes the methods and tools used for conducting the survey.
 A detailed description is given of the three stages in which the survey was carried out.
 The components that constitute the BLARK are presented together with the priority list and a number of recommendations that resulted from this survey.
+We finish the paper with a description of what has been achieved since the study was completed and the plans for the future.